 The Dangers of Relapse

 The reality is that only 20 percent of people that attend rehabilitation treatment will remain sober after their first year.
 With the chance of relapse so high, relapse prevention is vital for the opportunity of recovery success.
-Because relapse rates are so high in the first year after treatment, overdose rates are increasingly high as well.
+Drug and alcohol relapse rates are fairly high in the first year after treatment.
+Overdose rates are increasingly high as well.
 In fact, the majority of overdose deaths occur in the early days of recovery.
 This is caused by a decrease in tolerance after drug or alcohol detox.
 When a relapsing individual takes their previously high tolerated dose, they result in overdosing.
-Preventing relapse isn’t only about retaining sobriety, it is about saving lives.
+Preventing relapse isn’t only about retaining sobriety.
+It is about saving lives.

-From the moment a client or their loved ones reach out to us for help, we begin identifying triggers and causes of addiction, which are likely to be possible causes of relapse.
+From the moment a client or their loved ones reach out to us for help, we begin identifying triggers and causes of addiction.
+These triggers are likely to be causes of drug and alcohol relapse.
 Being able to recognize what triggers a relapse is a key ingredient used in relapse prevention strategies.
 Triggers are what lead to cravings for the recovering individual’s drug of choice.
 Examples of relapse triggers include:

 - An emotional event like a death, divorce, or job loss

 - A decline in putting recovery as a priority